gravitational/teleport/build.assets/tooling/cmd/resource-ref-generator/README.md

 message MFADevice {
 ```

-The generator assumes that all commetns after the following string belong to the
+The generator assumes that all comments after the following string belong to the
 YAML example:

 ```go